-As part of developing the security design strategy for the project, a meeting has been conducted with the Camden Designing out Crime Officer (DOCO) on the 25th October 2023 this meeting was to corroborate the proposed security design strategy outlined below.
+As part of developing the security design strategy for the project, a meeting has been conducted with the Camden Designing out Crime Officer (DOCO) on the 25^{th of} October 2023 this meeting was to corroborate the proposed security design strategy outlined below.
+As the recommendations have not changed, there has been no need to have a follow-up meeting with the DOCO.

-1.2 Proposed security strategy summary
+2.2 Proposed security strategy summary